Mark Alt: Los Angeles Kings

-Later Years
+Later years

-As a free agent from the Kings, Alt was unable to attract an NHL contract, opting to continue in the AHL in signing a one-year contract with the San Jose Barracuda, the primary affiliate to the San Jose Sharks, on August 2, 2021.
-In the following 2021–22 season, Alt as an alternate captain appeared in 46 regular season games with the Barracuda, posting 3 goals and 8 points.
-On March 28, 2022, Alt was traded by the Barracuda to the Rochester Americans in exchange for Mason Jobst.
+As a free agent, Alt was unable to attract an NHL contract, opting to continue in the AHL by signing a one-year contract with the San Jose Barracuda, the primary affiliate of the San Jose Sharks, on August 2, 2021.
+In the following 2021–22 season, Alt, as an alternate captain, appeared in 46 regular season games with the Barracuda, posting 3 goals and 8 points.
+On March 28, 2022, Alt was traded to the Rochester Americans in exchange for Mason Jobst.

-As a free agent leading into the 2022–23 season, Alt was belatedly signed to his first contract abroad in agreeing to join German club, Straubing Tigers of the DEL, for the remainder of the season on February 8, 2023.
+As a free agent leading into the 2022–23 season, Alt was belatedly signed to his first contract abroad, joining the Straubing Tigers of the Deutsche Eishockey Liga in Germany for the remainder of the season on February 8, 2023.

 Personal life

 Alt's father, John, played left tackle in for the Kansas City Chiefs of the National Football League (NFL).
 He played in three Pro Bowls from 1984 to 1996.
 Alt was born in Kansas City, while his father was playing for the Chiefs.

+His younger brother, Joe, followed John's steps as a football player, playing offensive tackle.
+He played college football for Notre Dame, and currently plays for the Los Angeles Chargers.
+Although Mark played football in high school as a quarterback, Joe said Mark pursued hockey because his body type contrasted his brother, suiting him better to hockey.